Gary North (economist): Career

 Starting in 1967, North became a contributor to the libertarian journal The Freeman where he had first read the work of Ludwig von Mises and Friedrich Hayek.
 In the 1970s, he was the director of seminars for the Foundation for Economic Education (FEE).
 North received a PhD in history from the University of California, Riverside in 1972.
 His dissertation was The Concept of Property in Puritan New England, 1630–1720.

 He served as research assistant for libertarian Republican Congressman Ron Paul in Paul's first term (1976).
 North was a regular contributor to the LewRockwell.com website, which lists an extensive archive of his articles there.
 North's own website, Garynorth.com, posts commentary on religious, social, and political issues and offers paid access to investment advice and other premium content.
 North also published a blog called Deliverance from Debt which provided advice about relief from debt.
 Another North website, "Free Christian Curriculum", seeks to provide a free Christian homeschooling curriculum for children from age 3 through grade 12.

 Ron Paul curriculum

-In addition, North offered the Ron Paul Curriculum, a home school online curriculum associated with former U.S. Congressman Ron Paul, which is free for grades K–5 and available to paid members from grades 6–12.
+In addition, North contributed to the Ron Paul Curriculum, a home school online curriculum associated with former U.S. Congressman Ron Paul, which is free for grades K–5 and available to paid members from grades 6–12.
 As director of curriculum development, North outlined four goals of the educational project: providing a "detailed study" of the "history of liberty"; teaching a "thorough understanding of Austrian economics"; serving as "an academically rigorous curriculum that is tied to primary source" material rather than textbooks; and teaching "the Biblical principle of self-government and personal responsibility", which North called "the foundation of the market economy".